pinecone-io/pinecone-ts-client/README.md

 ### Example code

-Many of the brief examples shown in this README are using very small vectors to keep this documentation concise, but most real world usage will involve much larger embedding vectors.
-To see some more realistic examples of how this client can be used, explore these examples:
+The snippets shown in this README are intended to be concise.
+For more realistic examples, explore these examples:

 - [Semantic search](https://github.com/pinecone-io/semantic-search-example)
 - [Article recommender](https://github.com/pinecone-io/recommender-example-typescript)